L'Oréal Portugal Medals of Honor for Women in Science

 28 years old

-About 20% of the human brain is dedicated to vision, but does this ability to process visual information remain after vision loss?
-This is one of the questions posed by Joana Carvalho who, with her now distinguished project, wants to understand how the adult brain reorganizes itself to respond to situations of vision loss, what factors favor it and how this restructuring occurs over time.
-The answers he seeks are essential to understand how the plasticity of the brain works in these adults who can no longer see.
-With a PhD in computational neuroscience from the University of Groningen, in the Netherlands, Joana Carvalho is a researcher at the Champalimaud Foundation's "Preclinical Magnetic Resonance Group".
+Around 20% of the human brain is dedicated to vision, but does this ability to process visual information remain after sight loss?
+This is one of the questions posed by Joana Carvalho who, with the project she has now been awarded, wants to understand how the adult brain reorganizes itself to respond to situations of vision loss, what factors favor it and how this restructuring takes place over time.
+The answers she is looking for are essential to understanding how brain plasticity works in these adults who have lost their sight.
+With a PhD in computational neuroscience from the University of Groningen in the Netherlands, Joana Carvalho is a researcher in the Champalimaud Foundation's "Preclinical Magnetic Resonance Group".

 Margarida Abrantes